-Activity Evidence that supports this approach Challenge Impact - February 2023 Homework club for Pupil Premium students. £15,000 Students access support with the completion of homework.
+Activity Evidence that supports this approach Challenge Impact - July 2023 Homework club for Pupil Premium students. £15,000 Students access support with the completion of homework.
 Students become better organised, more independent and are able to meet deadlines.
 1, 2, 4, 5 The homework club has been on an invitation only basis to support students struggling to complete homework.
-The staff member who oversees this has now changed and new systems need to be adopted.
-20 students across the five school days are invited, and some on multiple days.
+The staff member who oversaw this has now changed and new systems have been adopted.
+20 students across the five school days were invited, and some on multiple days.
 Of these, 11 students are Pupil Premium.
-At this stage, the provision is not compulsory and is used as a supportive space where the school's Literacy Lead Practitioner can work one-to-one with students.
-Latterly, only one student has been regularly attending, and they are Pupil Premium.
-This provision will now be refined.
+In 2023, homework was absorbed into the Personal Development time, where one 50 minute session a week has been devoted to completing work.
+Teacher support and laptops provided has been very useful and student voice is strong that this has been helpful for them.
+The number of students receiving detentions for lack of homework has halved since this initiative began showing high impact for homework completion.
+This has been embedded for academic year 2023-24.
 Speech and Language Therapist support for Pupil Premium students. £7,000 Students access 1:1 and small-group support from a trained Speech and Language therapist.
 Strategies are shared with students, staff and parents to support learning in the mainstream classroom.
 Students are also supported to develop social skills and improve social communication.
 1, 2, 4 There have been 7 Pupil Premium students who have been referred to the Speech and Language therapist for assessment this academic year across years 7-9.
 4 of these students have then gone on the access direct support through sessions with the qualified Speech and Language assistant.
 There are a further 19 Pupil Premium students across years 8-11 who have received direct support in school over the autumn term.
 These sessions have focused on developing emotional understanding through the Zones of Regulations programme, strengthening social communication skills and providing students with strategies that they can transfer into the mainstream classroom to support with their expressive and receptive language skills.

-Tutoring programme to support Pupil Premium students. £20,000 Students are invited to extra tuition sessions at KS4 to bolster their knowledge and skills ahead of their examinations in English, Maths, Science, Art, Languages and Geography.
+Evaluations in July 2023 demonstrate that as a result of this, students have reported to SEND staff that they feel more comfortable and able in accessing mainstream lessons.
+All students who have been through the programme have learned to manage their emotions through the work done on Zones of Regulation which has reduced instances of leaving their lessons for one-on-one support significantly.
+Tutoring programme to support Pupil Premium students.
+Students are invited to extra tuition sessions at KS4 to bolster their knowledge and skills ahead of their examinations in English, Maths, Science, Art, Languages and Geography.
 1 Y11 Pupil Premium predicted Progress 8 is -0.14.
 For the non-Pupil Premium students, it is +0.29.
 9 Pupil Premium students are below in Maths and English.
 22 Year 11 students are receiving small group intervention by an experienced English teacher and Pupil Premium lead.
-The students were chosen due to having been below target in their mocks in the Autumn term.
-The staff member has been working on exam skills that they were weakest at and then offering bespoke support for the upcoming mock in February.
-This data will help show the impact of this provision.
-Across the school in a variety of subjects, 55 of our 57 Pupil Premium Year 11 students receive some weekly tutoring on a weekly or a fortnightly basis.
+Across the school in a variety of subjects, 55 of our 57 Pupil Premium Year 11 students received some tutoring on a weekly or a fortnightly basis.
 This tutoring is targeted to specific students based on subjects where they are falling behind and is offered in small groups to maximise impact.
+The August 2023 results show that this was a success.
+In English, this was an effective